GuimaraesJC/iClinic-test/README.md

 ## Setup

-After clone the project, go to the root folder and run `yarn`.
+After cloning the project, go to the root folder and run `yarn`.
 All dependencies will be installed.
 Once it is done, run `yarn start` and the project will automatically open in your browser, running on `http://localhost:3000`.

 It is also available on [https://iclinic-test-jean.netlify.app/](https://iclinic-test-jean.netlify.app/).